-- where only one side of the knee joint is removed and replaced
+1) Partial Knee Replacement: where only one side of the joint is removed and replaced

 with a metal and plastic prosthesis.
 It is sometimes known as a

-2) Total Knee Replacement – all the bone and cartilage at the bottom of the thigh bone (femur) and at the top of the shin bone (tibia) are removed.
-The entire knee joint is then replacement with a prosthesis (implant) made of metal and plastic.
+2) Total Knee Replacement: all the bone and cartilage at the bottom of the thigh bone (femur) and at the top of the shin bone (tibia) are removed.
+The entire joint is then replaced with a prosthesis (implant) made of metal and plastic.
 Also known as a TKR or Total Knee Arthroplasty.

-Knee Replacements are most commonly carried out to treat advanced Osteoarthritis of the knee.
-This is when the cartilage in the knee becomes damaged and wears away, causing pain and limiting function.
+Knee joint replacements are most commonly carried out to treat advanced osteoarthritis of the knee.
+This is when the cartilage lining the joint becomes damaged and wears away, causing pain and limiting function.

-Your knee joint is made up of the ends of the thigh and shin bone.
-They are lined with cartilage which allows the bones to glide smoothly over each other.
-With osteoarthritis of the knee, the cartilage thins, and the bone underneath begins to thicken and lays down new bony spurs, called osteophytes.
+The knee joint is where the ends of the thigh and shin bone meet.
+Each bone is lined with cartilage which allows them to glide smoothly over each other.
+With osteoarthritis, the cartilage thins and the bone underneath begins to thicken laying down new bony spurs, called osteophytes.
 As arthritis progresses, the cartilage can wear away altogether and you get bone rubbing on bone.

-Arthritis knee pain can end up so severe that normal daily activities, eg walking and going down stairs become extremely painful and difficult.
+Arthritis pain can end up so severe that normal daily activities such as walking and going down stairs become extremely painful and difficult.
 The knee can even become deformed.
 When this happens, the best course of action is knee joint replacement.

 People are often unsure at what stage of arthritis surgery is appropriate.
 There are no hard and fast rules but the following criteria are a good guideline:

-1) The pain in your knee is affecting your normal daily activities eg walking, stairs etc
+1) The pain is affecting your normal daily activities e.g. walking, stairs

-2) Your knee pain is affecting your sleep – frequently keeps you awake or wakes you up
+2) The pain is affecting your sleep e.g. frequently keeps you awake or wakes you up

 3) You have tried exercises to strengthen your knee for a reasonable period with no effect